civican/legisinfo/42-1/bills/C-7/bill_text.md

 The definition **National Joint Council** in subsection 4(1) of the Act is repealed.

+### Section 4.1

+The Act is amended by adding the following after section 7:

+### Section 7.1

+Nothing in this Act is to be construed as affecting the right or authority of the Commissioner of the Royal Canadian Mounted Police under the `Royal Canadian Mounted Police Act` to ensure that police operations are effective.

 ### Section 5

 Section 13 of the Act is replaced by the following: